‘RHOBH’ Star Kyle Richards Surprises ‘Halloween’ Co-Star Jamie Lee Curtis 40 Years After Iconic Horror Film

 Richards, who has been part of Bravo’s Real Housewives of Beverly Hills cast since 2010, recently posed with Curtis, her co-star from John Carpenter’s iconic 1978 horror flick, Halloween, as part of an interview for Entertainment Tonight.

-Jamie Lee Curtis was 19 years old when she played Laurie Strode in the classic scary movie, while an eight-year-old Kyle Richards played little Lindsey Wallace, the child Laurie babysat as she was simultaneously being stalked by killer Michael Myers.
+Jamie Lee Curtis was 19-years-old when she played Laurie Strode in the classic scary movie, while an 8-year-old Kyle Richards played little Lindsey Wallace, the child Laurie babysat as she was simultaneously being stalked by killer Michael Myers.
 Curtis, who recently reprised her role as Laurie Strode in the upcoming Halloween sequel—despite the fact that her character was killed off in 2002’s Halloween: Resurrection—got a surprise at the movie’s press junket when Richards showed up to interview her.

 Richards told Curtis she has fond memories of shooting the film with her when she was a young child star.